-Banana Chocolate Chip Muffins – Perfectly moist and tender vegan banana muffins with chocolate chips are made deliciously simple & healthy!
+Banana Chocolate Chip Muffins – Perfectly moist, tender and healthy vegan banana muffins with chocolate chips are made deliciously simple!
 Easy recipe with 8 ingredients and ready in 30 minutes.

 Today is a muffin day, a healthy banana chocolate chip muffin day!